manchester-curious/manchester-curious.github.io/README.md

 - I haven't optimised the js/css.

--I'm not convinced that the layout for 'Programme' and 'Buildings & Tours' works on mobile - what do you think?
+- I'm not convinced that the layout for 'Programme' and 'Buildings & Tours' works on mobile - what do you think?

 - We also need to decide what elements to leave out on mobiles.